cabreraleon/cabreraleon.github.io/_posts/2022-06-01-Orientation.md

 #### Wednesday, June 1, 2022: <br>

-Today was my first day of my research program.
+Today was my first day of my research program at the Parasol Laboratory.
 The schedule for today was a one hour presentation to introduce us to the Parsaol Lab, the crash course schedule, meeting dates and expectations.
 After this meeting, all my labmates and I went downstairs for the first Lunch and Learn event held